ericmj/workshop/lab1/README.md

 ### Lab purpose

-This lab should teach you how to write and run simple Elixir scripts.
+This lab will teach you how to write and run simple Elixir scripts.
 You will learn how to write modules and functions.
 Additionally you will learn some functional programming concepts such as recursion, list handling and pattern matching.

 ### Lab instructions